mlbvn/ml-yearning-vi/chapters/all_chapters.md

 > * **Computational scale.** We started just a few years ago to be able to train neural networks that are big enough to take advantage of the huge datasets we now have.

 * **Quy mô năng lực tính toán**.
-Cho tới một vài năm gần đây chúng ta mới có thể huấn luyện mạng neural đủ lớn để tận dụng những bộ dữ liệu khổng lồ này.
+Cho tới một vài năm gần đây chúng ta mới có thể huấn luyện mạng nơ-ron đủ lớn để tận dụng những bộ dữ liệu khổng lồ này.

 > In detail, even as you accumulate more data, usually the performance of older learning algorithms, such as logistic regression, "plateaus".
 This means its learning curve "flattens out," and the algorithm stops improving even as you give it more data: